taminomara/dnd-charsheet/docs/02_character_stats.md

 # Character stats

-The section contains main character characteristics.
+The section contains main character attributes.

 Fill in your **class**, **level**, **stats** and **proficiencies**, the rest is calculated for you.